siyaramaa/blog-app/README.md

-This is a [Next.js](https://nextjs.org/) Blog Project built on new app router which i have developed for posting spritual blogs or posts with [Sanity.io](https://sanity.io/).
+This is a [Next.js](https://nextjs.org/) Blog Project built on a new app router that I have developed for posting spiritual blogs or posts with [Sanity.io](https://sanity.io/).

 ## Getting Started
-First, Setup a account by creating a sanity account and create a project and get the following details:
+First, Setup an account by creating a sanity account and create a project and get the following details:
 1. Project ID
 2. API Version
 3. DATASET